Medical Reimbursement Policy

 Medical and Dental Expenses

 Examples of Medical and Dental Payments You May Deduct

 - Insurance premiums for medical and dental care, including premiums for qualified long-term care contracts as defined in Pub.
-502. (This cannot be reimbursed when there is more than one full-time employee.)
+502. (This cannot be paid or reimbursed when there is more than one full-time employee.)